KWWV: History

-The station first signed on July 29, 1986 as KWSP, originally on the 106.3 FM frequency but later switching to 106.1.
+The station first signed on July 29, 1986, as KWSP, originally on the 106.3 FM frequency but later switching to 106.1.
 In August 1996, Hance Communications Ltd. sold KWSP to Gary and Virginia Brill for $500,000.

 The KWWV call letters originally were used on the 99.7 FM frequency, which carried a smooth jazz format called "K-Wave".
 In 1997, smooth jazz was dropped in favor of rhythmic contemporary hit radio (CHR) as "Kiss 99.7".
 In the fall of 1999, station owner American General Media moved the format and the KWWV call sign to 106.1 FM to provide better signal coverage throughout San Luis Obispo County.
 Eventually, the station was forced to drop the "Kiss" moniker after Clear Channel Communications (now iHeartMedia) filed suit claiming ownership of the name "Kiss".
 Following a period of American General Media ownership, the station was purchased by Clear Channel.

 Following the demise of Clear Channel-owned mainstream top 40 outlet KSLY ("SLY 96"), "Wild 106.1" adjusted its rhythmic CHR format to a more mainstream Top 40 presentation, reclaiming the number-one spot in the Arbitron ratings among females ages 18–34.

 HD radio

 KWWV broadcasts in HD Radio.
 KWWV-HD1 simulcasts the analog signal at 106.1 FM.
 KWWV-HD2 carries a news/talk format branded as "K-News 98.5".
-KWWV-HD3 is a simulcast of KYNS, an AM station broadcasting a classic country format known as "The Grade".
+KWWV-HD3 is a simulcast of KYNS, an AM station broadcasting classic country as "The Grade".

-On June 1, 2020, KWWV-HD2 changed their format from soft adult contemporary to conservative talk, branded as "K-News 98.5".
+On June 1, 2020, KWWV-HD2 changed its format from soft adult contemporary to conservative talk, branded as "K-News 98.5".

+In 2024, Dimes Media purchased former KRQZ translator K299BE (107.7 FM) to serve as a relay of KWWV-HD3.